Skip to content

 address = "127.0.0.1:6380"

-DB is information provided by RedisShake, indicating the db to which the current data belongs. shake.log is used for logging, and shake.call is used to call Redis commands.
-The purpose of the above script is to discard data from source db 0 and write data from other dbs to the destination.
+DB is information provided by RedisShake, indicating the database to which the current data belongs. shake.log is used for logging, and shake.call emits a Redis command to the destination.
+The above script discards data from source db 0 and forwards data from the other databases.

 function API